We’re living in a digital age and marketing is changing rapidly.

 Despite all of the innovations, one thing remains — marketing is tricky.
 While the basic concepts of marketing haven’t changed, methods are getting more complex.
 This is due in part to the rise of algorithms, policy adjustments, and evolving consumer behavior.

-To adapt to these changes, marketing automation has become a key tactic for marketers.
+To adapt to these changes, market automation has become a key tactic for marketers.
 It simplified workflows and made analytics easier to understand.

 And it’s no secret that behavior based marketing automation has become a go-to method for marketers and business owners.